Anthropic/json-schema-vocabularies/README.md

 ### JSON UI Schema

-Goal:  To allow building UIs from a schema, mapping validation keywords to UI widgets, and hyper-schema links to form submission attributes and/or multi-form workflows.
-The [json-schema-form](https://github.com/json-schema-form/json-schema-form) project is the princpal starting point for this work.
+Goal: To allow building UIs from a schema, mapping validation keywords to UI widgets, hyper-schema links to form submission attributes and/or multi-form workflows, to work with properties needed to manage the UI that are not part of the data model and to provide some UI expectations for when only a core or validation schema are provided.
+The [json-schema-form](https://github.com/json-schema-form/json-schema-form) project is the initial driver for this work, however there is no pre-determined solution for this vocabulary based on that project and everything is up for discussion.

 Editor: @Anthropic